Parliament @ Work

 About Parliament

-• In 1922, the Theodore Labor Government abolished the Legislative Council making Queensland's Parliament unicameral, with just the Legislative Assembly.
+Queensland's Parliament is the only State Parliament with one House, the Legislative Assembly.
+In 1922, the Theodore Labor Government abolished the Legislative Council, making Queensland's Parliament the first unicameral Parliament in Australia.

 History

-• The people of the Moreton Bay District agitated for a number of years to gain self-rule and in 1859 the area became a separate colony known as Queensland.
+The people of the Moreton Bay District agitated for a number of years to gain self-rule.
+This was achieved in 1859 when Queensland became a separate colony.

-• Queensland's first Parliament was a form of responsible government but it was not a democratically elected parliament like the ones that other Australian colonies had at this time.
-The Constitution Act of 1869 passed by the Queensland Parliament brought together all the Acts which had been passed earlier to allow for responsible government.
+Queensland's first Parliament was a form of responsible government but it was not a democratically elected parliament unlike the parliaments of other Australian colonies at this time.
+The Constitution Act 1869 passed by the Queensland Parliament brought responsible government to Queensland.

-• After 1905, all men and women aged 21 and over who were British or naturalised to Queensland were allowed to vote.
+After 1905, all men and women aged 21 and over who were British or became naturalised as Queenslanders were allowed to vote.
 The current voting rights came into effect in 1973.

 State symbols